 You can support PEPS financially by buying some products we recommend on Amazon!
 Every time you follow the link and buy the recommended product, we get a commission.

 For anyone who is interested in learning more about the Code and its primary enforcer, Joseph I. Breen, I highly recommend Thomas Doherty’s biography about Mr. Breen.
 It is a well-researched history which is unique as the only real biography about the great self-regulator.
 The picture links to the page for a new hardcover book.
-You can buy a paperback here (Hollywood’s Censor: Joseph I. Breen and the Production Code Administration) or purchase it on Kindle here (Hollywood’s Censor: Joseph I. Breen and the Production Code Administration).
+You can also buy a paperback or purchase it on Kindle on that page.

 What are your latest endeavors, projects, goals, and accomplishments?
 We would love to hear what you have been doing!